Vishwachetankittali/Samsung-RISC-V-Talent-Development-Program/TASK 6/README.md

 - Buzzer:  OFF (No sound)

 #### Scenario 5: Object Removed from Range
-- Distance = 0 cm
+- Distance = "not mentionable"
 - Buzzer: OFF (No sound)

 ## **Future Enhancements**